Sayan-Manna/YouTube_Tweet/Notes.md

     // It signals Mongoose to move to the next middleware function in the chain or to proceed with saving the document.
     // next() is called to ensure the middleware does not block the save operation. userSchema.pre("save", async function (next) {
-        if (!this.isModified("password")) return next();
+    	// isModified is a method of the Mongoose document instance, so this.isModified if (!this.isModified("password")) return next();

         this.password = await bcrypt.hash(this.password, 10);